 You could also experiment with some acupressure.
 Acupressure by the right professional could lower the frequency of morning sickness.

 As we said, morning sickness does exist, but you don't have to suffer from it.
 We have specially curated ‘No To Morning Sickness Tea’, the first-of-its-kind sanitized herbal tea collection to help combat morning sickness.
 The tea is made up of ingredients like organic ginger, organic lemon verbena, organic chamomile, organic lemon balm, organic rooibos, and more.
 All of these ingredients have been traditionally known for reducing morning sickness.
 Besides that, the tea comes packed with refreshing flavours, which help in dealing with nausea.
 It is easy to make and soothing to consume.
-Sanitized using a secret sanitization technique, all our teas are completely safe for consumption by expecting mothers.
+Sanitized using a secret sanitization technique, all Secrets Of Tea pregnancy teas are certified USDA Organic and completely safe for consumption by expecting mothers.